Find Out How Attachment Styles Can Affect Your Romantic Relationships

 If you beat yourself up after not achieving the outcome you want, it’s a sign you have to be more understanding towards yourself.
 The next time you fail, focus on your thoughts and try to turn them into something more realistic.

 For example, if failing makes you believe you’re worthless, turn it into: “No one is perfect, and it’s impossible to succeed all the time.”

 While therapy might seem intimidating, it can help you understand the reason behind your attachment style in more depth and teach you coping skills that can make your relationship with yourself and others much healthier.

-There’s nothing wrong with seeking support, which is now simpler than ever as you can access therapy online.
+There’s nothing wrong with seeking support, which is now simpler than ever, as you can access relationship counseling online.
 Look at it this way, even though early childhood experiences might matter the most, all of our life is one big learning process.
 While it’s impossible to experience only good things, there’s always room for improvement.